-Qualitative Disclosures Applicability to our Bank a.
-The name of the top bank in the group to which the framework applies The Bank does not belong to any group b.
-An outline of differences on the basis of consolidation for accounting and regulatory purposes, with a brief description of the entities within the group (i) that are fully consolidated (ii) that are pro-rata consolidated (iii) that are given a deduction treatment; and (iv) that are neither consolidated nor deducted (e.g.) where the investment is risk - weighted).
-Quantitative Disclosures Not Applicable c.
-The aggregate amount of capital deficiencies in all subsidiaries not included in the consolidation i.e. that are deducted and the name(s) of such subsidiaries.
-Not Applicable d.
-The aggregate amounts (e.g. Current book value) of the bank's total interests in insurance entities, which are risk-weighted as well as their name, their country of incorporation or residence, the proportion of ownership interest and, if different, the proportion of voting power in these entities.
-In addition, indicate the quantitative impact on regulatory capital of using this method versus using the deduction Not applicable
+Scope of application Qualitative Disclosures Applicability to our Bank a.
+The name of the top bank in the group to which the The Bank does framework applies not belong to any group b.
+An outline of differences on the basis of consolidation for Not Applicable accounting and regulatory purposes, with a brief description of the entities within the group (i) that are fully consolidated (ii) that are pro-rata consolidated (iii) that are given a deduction treatment; and (iv) that are neither consolidated nor deducted (e.g.) where the investment is risk - weighted).
+Quantitative Disclosures c.
+The aggregate amount of capital deficiencies in all Not Applicable subsidiaries not included in the consolidation i.e. that are deducted and the name(s) of such subsidiaries. d.
+The aggregate amounts (e.g. Current book value) of the Not Applicable bank's total interests in insurance entities, which are risk- weighted as well as their name, their country of incorporation or residence, the proportion of ownership interest and, if different, the proportion of voting power in these entities.
+In addition, indicate the quantitative impact on regulatory capital of using this method versus using the deduction or dailing this method versus dailing the deduction

-Capital Structure
+Table DF-2 Capital Structure